 - Add beef broth and chuck roast back to pot.

-- Shred the meat using two forks, mix back into the sauce and stuff into warm tortillas.
+- Pull apart beef using two forks, mix back into the sauce and stuff into warm tortillas.
 Top with a squeeze of lime juice or your favorite salsa.

 slow cooker shredded beef

+If you are looking for a good slow-cooker Mexican recipe, this is it!
 To make this recipe in the slow cooker you follow the same instructions as above through step 4.
+It will cook in 6-8 hours in the slow cooker depending on the heat level.

 - Once the vegetables and beef are browned, transfer everything to the crock pot, making sure you get all the browned bits from the bottom of the pan (FLAVOR BOMBS)!